Posts

 Removing Mezuzos when Moving Home

-Question: We have just bought a house and are leaving our rented one.
-As our ‘old house’ is going to remain empty for a few weeks until the next (Jewish) tenants move in, can we remove our mezuzos ?
-Answer: The Gemara (Bava Metzia 102a) writes that one renting a house from a Jewish person shouldn’t remove their mezuzos upon leaving (See Rambam, Mezuza 5:11; Shulchan Aruch YD 291:2 ).
-Tosafos ( Shabb os 22a ) e xplains that aside from serving to remind us of Hashem, mezuzos also protect the house from harm.
-The Tur (YD 285:2) stresses, however, that this isn’t the reason for this mitzva and one shouldn’t affix one’s mezuzos with this in mind (See Aruch Hashulchan YD 285:3).
-The Rema (YD 291:2) points out that the old tenant can charge the new tenant or owner for their mezuzos.
-R’ Ovadia Yosef (Yabia Omer YD 3:18) writes, therefore, that even if one knows that the new tenant will be affixing their own mezuzos , the old ones must stay up until they affix their new o...
+Question: We have just bought a new house and are preparing to leave our rented one.
+The property we are vacating will remain empty for a few weeks before the next Jewish tenants move in.
+May we remove our mezuzos in the meantime?
+Answer: The Gemara (Bava Metzia 102a) teaches that one who rents a house from a Jewish person should not remove the mezuzos upon leaving (see Rambam, Hilchos Mezuza 5:11; Shulchan Aruch YD 291:2).
+Tosafos (Shabbos 22a) explains that, in addition to serving as a constant reminder of Hashem’s presence, mezuzos afford protection to the home.
+Nevertheless, the Tur (YD 285:2) emphasises that protection is not the primary purpose of this mitzva , and one should not affix mezuzos with this motive in mind (see Aruch Hashulchan YD 285:3).
+The Rema (YD 291:2) rules that a departing tenant may request payment from the incoming tenant or new owner for the mezuzos .
+R’ Ovadia Yosef (Yabia Omer YD 3:18) writes that even if it is known that the new tenants inte...

 Shelling Nuts and Peas on Shabbos